advanced-cropper/vue-advanced-cropper/example/docs/components/cropper.md

 	- `maxHeight` - the maximum height of the canvas (by default `Infinity`)
 	- `maxArea` - the maximum width × height of the canvas (it may be useful to correspond [browser limitations](https://github.com/jhildenbiddle/canvas-size#test-results))
 	- `imageSmoothingEnabled` - the [context property](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingEnabled) that determines whether scaled images are smoothed (by default, `true`)
-	- `imageSmoothingQuality` - the [context property](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingQuality) that determines the smooth quality (by default, `'medium'`)
+	- `imageSmoothingQuality` - the [context property](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingQuality) that determines the smooth quality (by default, `'high'`)

 	If you need the coordinates only you should set `canvas`  to `false` to optimize performance and prevent the setting of `crossorigin` attribute to image.